Holy Ampulla: Legend of the Holy Ampulla

 An order of knights named after the ampoule, the Knights (later Barons) of the Holy Ampulla was created for the coronation of kings.
 The Bishop of Laon held the right to carry the Holy Ampoule during the coronation ceremony.
 Only three of the kings who ruled between Louis the Pious and Charles X were not anointed with holy oil at Reims Cathedral.

 The ampoule was destroyed in 1793 by French revolutionaries, when the Convention sent Philippe Rühl to smash the ampoule publicly on the pedestal of the statue of Louis XV with a hammer.
 The day before its destruction the constitutional curé, Jules-Armand Seraine and a municipal officer, Philippe Hourelle had nevertheless largely emptied the ampulla of its balm and they as well gave some part of it respectively to Bouré, curé of Berry-au-Bac and Lecomte, judge at the tribunal of Reims.

 Furthermore, Louis Champagne Prévoteau (a witness of the destruction by Rühl) ensured the preservation of two pieces of the glass vial with some remaining balm on them.
 All these fragments except the one kept by Hourelle which was lost were gathered on 25 May 1825 by the Archbishop of Reims.
 These were placed in a new reliquary made in time for the coronation of Charles X four days later which is now displayed at the Palace of Tau.
 Since 1906, the preserved contents of the Holy Ampulla are kept at the Archbishopric of Reims.

-Coronation of the Kings of England
+Coronation of the kings of England

-Among the implements used in the Coronation of the British Monarch is a golden, eagle-shaped Ampulla and spoon.
+Among the implements used in the coronation of the British monarch is a golden, eagle-shaped Ampulla and spoon.
 The Ampulla was believed to have been first used in the coronation of Henry IV in 1399.
 According to legend, it was made to contain the oil presented by the Virgin Mary to St Thomas of Canterbury.
-Its accompanying golden spoon, which is certainly of the 13th century, is used to anoint the Sovereign on several parts of the body.
+Its accompanying golden spoon, which is certainly of the 13th century, is used to anoint the sovereign on several parts of the body.
+The current holy Ampulla was created in 1661 by goldsmith Robert Vyner for the coronation of King Charles II.
+The Coronation Spoon also used for the anointing ceremony is the only English royal regalia that survived the English Civil War.